natholas/TS-SCSS/README.md

 # TS-SCSS
-A basic gulp setup that includes gulp, ts &amp; scss with browsersync
+A basic gulp setup that includes gulp, TypeScript &amp; scss with browsersync

 use "gulp" to start building the project and start a browsersync server